GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

 ```

 ## Error Path
+If any part of a message causes an error the entire update will be rejected.

 ### What Invenco Sends if the Site Configuration Update Notification is Malformed or is Unable to be Parsed
 Follows [Default Configuration Error Handling](#default-configuration-error-handling)